HopkinsIDD/COVIDScenarioPipeline/submodule-readme.md

 #### Windows

+**I don't have a windows computer so this part has not been tested yet.**

 1. Copy the `gitcommands.bat` file in this repository to C:/Windows/System32 on your machine
 2. Close your Command Prompt